lucamarsili/GUTFIT_24/README.md

 To compute the measure of a certain point in the parameter space run: python3 examples/multinest_v4.py examples/parameter-cards/param_card3sigma_v4.dat -o $OUTPUT_FOLDER_NAME $NAME_OF_PARAMETER_FILE.txt $NAMEPLOT.pdf

-An example for the parameter file of the chosen benchmark point is BP1_220900021.txt